sayanriju/framework/README.md

-Obullo: PHP5 Framework
+Obullo: PHP5 HMVC Scalable Framework
 =========================

-The goal of Obullo is keep the framework maintainable, portable, easy and minimal.
+The goal of Obullo is keep the framework maintainable, portable, easy and scalable.

 ## Features

-- Modular Programming (Modules, SubModules and SubFolders)
+- Modular Programming (Modules, Extensions, SubModules and SubFolders).
-- Simple HMVC (Hierarchical Model View Controller)
+- Simple HMVC (Hierarchical Model View Controller).
-- Validation in Model (VM) instead of using a complex structure such as ORM
+- Simple Validation in Model (VM) instead of ORM.
-- Task Management and CLI Support
+- Task Management and CLI Support.
-- Advanced Debugging and Error Notifiers
+- Advanced Debugging and Error Notifiers.
-- UTF8 Libraries
+- UTF8 Libraries.
-- SSL Support, Ajax Support
+- SSL Support, Ajax Support.
-- Nginx HTTP Server Support
+- Nginx HTTP Server Support.
-- Lightweight and Easy to Use, Orginally based CodeIgniter
+- Lightweight and Easy to Use, Orginally based CodeIgniter.
 - Well documented, It focuses on simplicity and best maintainability.